Camperdown Works

-Camperdown Works was a jute works in Dundee, Scotland, which covered around 30 acres and at one point employed almost 6,000 workers.
-It was for a time the world's largest jute works and was owned by Cox Brothers.
+Camperdown Works was a jute manufacturing complex in Dundee, Scotland, which covered around 30 acres and employing at its peak almost 6,000 workers.
+Developed from 1849 as a purpose-built and highly integrated industrial complex, it brought together spinning, weaving, dyeing and finishing processes on a single site served by its own railway branch.
+For a period in the later nineteenth century it was the world's largest jute works in the world and was owned by Cox Brothers.

+The works formed part of Dundee’s emergence as the principal centre of mechanised jute manufacture within the British Empire, processing raw fibre imported largely from Bengal and exporting finished goods to international markets.

 History

-Origins

-The Cox family was connected with the linen trade in Lochee from the early 18th century when a member of the Cox family was a small manufacturer in the area.
+The Cox family was connected with the linen trade in Lochee from the early 18th century when a member of the family was a small manufacturer in the area.
+The family's Scottish lineage, including members associated with the early development of the family's industrial enterprises in Dundee, is documented in Family Records by Ashworth Peter Burke (1897), which traces the family from the late 17th century.

 In 1827 James Cock (subsequently known as Cox), the son of James Cock of Foggyley and Helen Scott, assumed control of the family business and in 1841 formed a co-partnering with his brothers, William Cox, Thomas Hunter Cox and George Addison Cox.
-The firm was quick to adopt the most recent improvements and moved over from the linen trade to jute.
+The firm was quick to adopt the most recent improvements and moved over from the linen trade to jute trade.
+Another brother, Henry Cox, was generally resident in Calcutta, where he managed the firm’s business interests in India, reflecting the growing importance of the jute trade between Bengal and Dundee.